Malvern Hills: Rail

+Bus

 Several local bus services connect Malvern with the surrounding area.
 Long-distance direct bus services connect Malvern with other cities in the country, including the National Express route 321 through eleven counties from Aberdare, South Wales, via Birmingham and other major cities to Bradford, West Yorkshire, and route 444 from Worcester to London (Victoria).

 Malvern Hills in cultural life

 Music

 English composer Edward Elgar, who was from the area, often walked, cycled, and reportedly flew kites on these hills.
 He wrote a cantata in 1898 entitled Caractacus, which alludes to the popular legend of his last stand at British Camp.
 In 1934, during the composer's final illness, he told a friend: "If ever after I'm dead you hear someone whistling this tune [from his Cello Concerto] on the Malvern Hills, don't be alarmed, it's only me."

 Composers Herbert Howells and Ivor Gurney used to take long walks together through the nearby Cotswold Hills and the natural beauty of the area, including the magnificent views of the Malverns, was a profound inspiration for their music.
 Howells dedicated his first major work, the Piano Quartet in A minor (1916), to "the hill at Chosen (Churchdown) and Ivor Gurney who knew it".

 The Swedish singer Jenny Lind spent the last years of her life living at Wynd's Point near the British Camp.
 She is buried in Great Malvern cemetery.